Call us on

 Bon Voyage email

-Around 2 weeks before you depart we will email you an electronic version of your travel pack including your domestic flight tickets.
-Once you’ve received this email your Travel Designer will reach out to arrange a time for you to talk on the phone to go over any last minute questions and talk you through the information we’ve sent over.
+Approximately two weeks before you depart we will email you an electronic version of your travel guide including your domestic flight tickets and detailed itinerary.
+Once you’ve received this email your travel designer will reach out to arrange a time for you to talk on the phone to go over any last-minute questions and talk you through the information we’ve sent over.

 Do I need to bring the local currency?